Konjum Salangai: Plot

-A king Parthiban gifts a rare anklet (salangai) to a dancer Aparajita.
+A king, Parthiban, gifts a rare anklet (salangai) to a dancer, Aparajita.
 She incurs the displeasure of people who do not like a dancer having a hold over the kingdom.
 She begets the king's son, Amarendran and hands him over to a priest along with the anklet.
 She dies after extracting a promise from him that the truth will be revealed at an appropriate time.
 Amarendran grows into a strong young man interested in music, dancing and martial arts.
 One day, a special festival is arranged and the priest thinks it is time to reveal the secret.
-He carries the anklet in a wooden box, and while crossing a river in floods, he loses the anklet.
+He carries the anklet in a wooden box, and while crossing a flooded river, he loses the anklet.
 It is found by Amarendran, who also rescues a dancer Mallika from the floods.
 He hands over the anklet to the king.
 Amarendran also happens to meet a singer Shantha, who falls in love with him.
 Mallika impresses the king, is subsequently appointed the court dancer and gets the anklet as a gift.
 In another dance competition, Mallika dances with Kamavalli (Kushalakumari) and the anklet gets stolen due to a conspiracy.
 The villain Nagadevan lusts after Mallika.
-How Amarendran and Shantha are united forms the rest of the story.
+How Amarendran and Mallika are united forms the rest of the story.